nguyen8amk1/My_Own_Philosophy_of_Everything/toolbox/Programming_Workflow.md

             + SESSIONs
                 -> Leader s
                 and choose which session you would want to use:
-                -> use arrow key and enter
+                -> use arrow key or j, k  and enter

             + WINDOWs:
                 -> Leader w
                 and choose which window you would want to use:
-                -> use arrow key and enter
+                -> use arrow key or j, k and enter

     Terminal commands: